ArmyGuy255A/ScriptingToolkit/README.md

 ## Getting Started

 1. Copy or clone the contents of the toolkit to a directory.
 For example: `C:\scripts`
    - A sample of the toolkit directory is listed below.
 Note, your structure may have fewer folders.
-That's because some scripts are not ready for release
+That's because some scripts are not ready for release.
     <br />
     ![](Help/DirectoryListing.png?raw=true)